 I hope to have shown in this section that even if Plato innovates in using ‘pistis’ as a name for belief, he is working within an established tradition that uses ‘pisteuô’ to mean believe.
 I have also argued that the doxastic sense of the ‘pisteuô’ is not distinct from its main sense.
 Instead, ‘pisteuô’ always means trust, but to trust a logos (or other representation) as such is to believe it.

 We can easily extend this account to explain how the noun pistis in its subjective sense, trust, can take on the meaning of belief: it does so when it refers to the specific kind of trust we have in a logos or other representation as such.
 We can also use the account to explain why the adjective pistos can mean both trustworthy and convincing: just as a pistos comrade is trustworthy qua comrade, a pistos logos is trustworthy qua logos – in other words, it is such as to merit the kind of trust we have in logoi, namely beliefs.
 And we can also use the account to explain why the noun pistis in its objective sense can refer both to a pledge and to a proof.
-Both are guarantees, things that elicit trust.
+Both are guarantees, things whose function is to elicit trust.
 A pledge is something that elicits interpersonal trust, while a proof is something that elicits the kind of trust we have in logoi, namely belief.

 I want now to show that this account of doxastic pistis is strongly supported by Plato’s use of the word.
 For, with the sole exception of the Divided Line passage, whenever he chooses ‘pistis’ as a label for a doxastic condition, he makes explicit that the doxa in question is a response to a claim made by an informant.
 The informant is not always a person, and the claim is not always a logos, but there is always an informant and always a claim.
 Given what we have seen, it is very reasonable to infer that Plato uses ‘pistis’ for beliefs when he wants to emphasize that the beliefs result from trust in an informant’s testimony.